joeshen123/ER-Structure-Analysis/README.md

 ## 🧪 Reproducibility

 - The **.hdf5** exported by `Image_Import.py` is the canonical intermediate consumed by the analysis program.
-- Keep acquisition metadata (pixel size, z‑step, channels, exposure) with each dataset.
+- Keep acquisition metadata (pixel size, z‑step, intervals, channels, exposure) with each dataset.
 - Pin versions in `environment.yaml` (consider `conda env export --from-history`).

 ---